MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 # Create a resource using a service principal

 If given the necessary permissions, a service principal can create and manage Azure resources just like an account.
-This page provides an example of how to create a resource for [Azure Storage](/azure/storage/) using a service principal and the following commands:
+This tutorial step provides an example of how to create a resource for [Azure Storage](/azure/storage/) using a service principal and the following commands:

 * [az login](/cli/azure/reference-index#az-login)
 * [az group create](/cli/azure/group#az-group-create)